leiakcy/DH110/Assignment 6/README.md

 ## Design System
 - **Typography**: For typography, I used "Mulish" for all the headings, because I think it is similar to the original font exhibited on the website and it is also  a style that is easily interpretable and very minimal.
 The font sizes for all Heading 1 is 40pt, whereas Heading 2 is 24pt.
 Furthermore, as for all of the body fonts, I chose to go with "Roboto".

-- **Color**:Sic
+- **Color**:Since I created three design variations, the color scheme that I am most likely to go for is the light mode one.
+For a relatively simple and clean outlook, I choose to stick with three colors: 1.
+Blue #3C64B1; 2.
+Black #000000; and 3.
+The gray color, #F0F3F6.

 - **Layout**: The grid I used for the layout is row and columns.
-I realized have vertical and horizontal spatial zones is a great way to space content out evenly and efficiently.
+I realized having vertical and horizontal spatial zones is a great way to space content out evenly and efficiently.